What to expect.

 We often have a large percentage of participants that have never heard of Breathwork and have no idea what it is and leave feeling tremendously grateful and satisfied.

-• What is the recommended attire for the event?
+What is the recommended attire for the event?

 Please dress comfortably!
 Loose fitting fitness attire, something that is stretchy, especially around the waist, whatever you feel most comfortable in!
 You will be lying down and breathing rhythmically for an extended period of time.

-• Can I eat before coming?
+Can I eat before coming?
 Or should I be hungry/ have an empty stomach to do the work?

 Is this practice religious based?

+The session is spiritual in the sense you fill in the blanks to what you feel is appropriate or fits your spiritual beliefs.
 This is a trauma informed practice that is curated to help people discover and face their suppressed and unprocessed emotions from the subconscious mind.
 It has nothing to do with religion (it's your own physiology and psyche)